 This is compared to two in five (41 per cent) men who say the same.

 Alarmingly, more than a third (37 per cent) of women also said they did not have any knowledge of Inheritance Tax (IHT) and how it is paid, compared to one in four (25 per cent) men.

 IHT is paid at a rate of 40 per cent on the value of an estate above the IHT threshold (currently £325,000, £650,000 if combined with a spouse or civil partner, or £1 million when combined and passing down the family home).

-The gender gap study author, Dicky Davies, warned that the issue is particularly significant, as women have higher life expectancies than men, resulting in them more likely being impacted by estate planning and Inheritance Tax.
+The gender gap worries study author Dicky Davies, as women have higher life expectancies than men, and are therefore more likely to be impacted by estate planning and Inheritance Tax.